Most Dangerous Coding Errors from CWE (Common Weakness Enumeration)

 CWE-259:Hard-Coded Password

-The software contains a hard-coded password, which it uses for its own inbound authentication or outbound communication to external components.
+The software contains a hard-coded password, which it uses for its inbound authentication or outbound communication to external components.

 CWE-732:Insecure Permission Assignment for Critical Resource